bluz71/vim-moonfly-colors/README.md

 The `g:moonflyTerminalColors` option specifies whether to use the moonfly color palette in `:terminal` windows when `termguicolors` is set.
-By default this option is **enabled** for most versions of Vim, if you prefer not to use the moonfly color palette for the first 16 terminal colors then add the following to your _vimrc_:
+By default this option is **enabled**.
+If you prefer not to use the moonfly color palette for the first 16 terminal colors then add the following to your _vimrc_:

 ```viml
 let g:moonflyTerminalColors = 0
 ```

-:bulb: Neovim 0.5.0 or later in a terminal with `termguicolors` set [passes through](https://github.com/neovim/neovim/pull/10994) the terminal palette colors, hence, *moonfly* will not enable terminal colors by default, they are not needed.

 The `g:moonflyUnderlineMatchParen` option specifies whether to underline matching parentheses.
 By default this option is **disabled**.
 If you want to